babasahebpinjar/docker_ELK/README.md

 1. Download and unzip kibana from official site https://www.elastic.co/downloads/kibana .
 2. Open config/kibana.yml in editor and set elasticsearch.url to point to your Elastic search instance.

-#to do the above uncomment the line in kibana.ym;
+#to do the above uncomment the line in kibana.yml;
 elasticsearch.url: http://localhost:9200
+3. Run bin/kibana (or bin\kibana.bat on Windows)
-3. Point your browser to http://localhost:5601 .You should see Kibana Welcome page UI.
+4. Point your browser to http://localhost:5601 .You should see Kibana Welcome page UI.

 Now Kibana is running on port 5601.